 The best way to eliminate these issues?
 Purchasing your glasses at a brick-and-mortar location.

 With the help of an optician, optometrist or ophthalmologist, you can find glasses that fit your budget, style and face.
+This will prevent you from the hassle of making a return or settling for a pair of glasses that don’t meet your needs.
 As an added bonus, you will have the comfort of knowing a professional took your measurements and will inspect your eyeglasses before handing them over to you.